Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The location is just off Soi Rambuttri, my favorite street in the Khao San Road area, and a short walk from Khao San Road itself.
 Even so, it’s pretty quiet and close to lots of good street food.
 After all these years, I still find the neighborhood a comforting spot where to stay in Bangkok, even though it isn’t as well connected by public transit.

-Be careful when searching for budget hotels in Bangkok, though — cheaper is not always better.
-The dirt-cheap spots can be horrific.
-And keep in mind that most hostels now have private rooms in addition to dorms, which can offer great value for money.
+Keep in mind that most hostels in Bangkok now have private rooms in addition to dorms, which can offer great value for money.

 Top-Rated Bangkok Budget Hotels: